Merlin 3 on Windows

 For OCaml developers, this manifests itself in two ways:

-1. Git checkouts on Windows normally convert sources to Windows line endings (see the core.autocrlf setting and .gitattributes file if you’ve never come across this before).
-You can cheat, and force Git to use Unix line endings everywhere, but I personally find that a somewhat authoritarian approach to cross-platform writing!
+file if you’ve never come across this before).
+You can cheat, and force Git to use Unix line endings everywhere, but I personally find that a somewhat authoritarian approach to cross-platform writing! - The output of OCaml tools will usually have Windows line endings (e.g.

-The solution is that various commands must be piped through tr -d '\015' (other incantations are available).
+(other incantations are available).
 The problem is compounded by its only affecting more recent Cygwin installs - developers often don’t update Cygwin very often (it’s typically only installed to provide a build system) and so this ends up being something that bites new users or unexpectly afflicts people setting up new machines.

 Shell and filename weirdness (PR#677)